Ancient philosophy: Sramana philosophy

-Jainism and Buddhism are continuation of the Sramana school of thought.
+Jainism and Buddhism are a continuation of the Sramana school of thought.
 The Sramanas cultivated a pessimistic worldview of the samsara as full of suffering and advocated renunciation and austerities.
 They laid stress on philosophical concepts like Ahimsa, Karma, Jnana, Samsara and Moksa.
 Cārvāka (Sanskrit: चार्वाक) (atheist) philosophy, also known as Lokāyata, it is a system of Hindu philosophy that assumes various forms of philosophical skepticism and religious indifference.
 It is named after its founder, Cārvāka, author of the Bārhaspatya-sūtras.

 Classical Indian philosophy

 In classical times, these inquiries were systematized in six schools of philosophy.
 Some of the questions asked were: